krystinli/Legoland/stats_basics/03_Hypothesis_Test_Binomial.md

-# Hypothesis Testing with Binomial Dist 🔢
+## Hypothesis Testing with Binomial Distribution 🧪
 To hypothesis test with the binomial distribution, we must calculate the probability **p** of the observed event and any more extreme event happening.
 We compare this to the level of significance **α**:
 - If `p > α` then we **do not reject** the null hypothesis
 - If `p < α` then we **accept** the alternative hypothesis